swastiksagar/wazuhlabproject/README.md

 <img width="" height="323" alt="Screenshot 2025-08-22 021639" src="https://github.com/user-attachments/assets/36bb743b-f8ee-480e-ada8-7b02d39f775e" /><br>

 The Logs of file changes of desired directories are visible in Event section.<br>

+---
+> [!WARNING]
+> The following content includes a known malware source.
+Proceed with extreme caution.
+> Accessing or interacting with the linked material may compromise your system's security.
+> This information is provided strictly for educational or analytical purposes.
+Do **not** download, execute, or distribute the file unless you fully understand the risks.

 <div align="left"><h3>Malware Detection</h3>